Diabetes, fetal growth and stillbirth

 Research centre

-Diabetes affects 1-2% of pregnancies and is a major risk factor for many pregnancy complications.
-Women with diabetes are around five times more likely to have stillbirths, and three times more likely to have babies that don’t survive beyond their first few months.
+Type 1 and type 2 diabetes affects 1-2% of pregnancies and is a major risk factor for many pregnancy complications.
+Women with these types of diabetes are around five times more likely to have stillbirths, and three times more likely to have babies that don’t survive beyond their first few months.

 Diabetes can also stop babies from growing normally – they are born either too small (fetal growth restriction (FGR)) or too large (macrosomia), both of which dramatically increase the risk of stillbirths.